marcjrayner/composition_quiz/polymorphism_composition_quiz.md

 8. What is/are the advantage(s) of using composition?
 We can avoid the potential tangled mess of using too much inheritance of too many behaviours.
 We can simply say an object -has a- other object which does that behaviour.
 That way, we can share more specific relevant behaviours we need.

 9. When an object is destroyed, what happens to all the objects it is composed of?
+Java perfoms automatic garbage collection - any unreferenced objects are erased from memory.